Maplestix Lacrosse Player and Coaches Clinic

 Coaching Background

-● Trent University Women’s Field Lacrosse, Head Coach Two years spent as an assistant coach.
+● Trent University Women’s Field Lacrosse, Head Coach.

 ● Women’s U20 Team Canada, Team Manager Hong Kong World Championships, 2024.